Anomaly Detector using FFT with AMOC and CUSUM Cutoff

 This method is suitable for series where spectral shifts are subtle and a single significant change in behavior is expected.

-This function extends the HARBINGER framework and returns an object of class hanr_fft_amoc_cusum
+This function extends the HARBINGER framework and returns an object of class hanr_fft_amoc_cusum.

 Examples